David Modell: Baltimore Ravens

 From the franchise's arrival in Baltimore as the re-christened "Ravens" in 1996, to the sale of the team to Steve Bisciotti in 2003, Modell served as President.
 He negotiated contracts and coordinated game day operations.
 He also helped to coordinate the fan vote to rename the team in 1996, and was involved in the selection of the team's new logo.

 Shortly after the Ravens' victory in Super Bowl XXXV, Modell was handed control of the team's primary day-by-day operations by his father, team owner Art, who bought the franchise (then the Cleveland Browns) in 1961.
 Since the change of principal ownership, Modell, like his late father Art, maintained a position with the team as a consultant, and kept a low public profile.

 Personal life

 Modell lived in Baltimore with his second wife, Michel, and helped run Modell Ventures.
-Modell also had an older brother, John, who is a music composer/producer, and is president of Modular Entertainment, a music and multimedia production company.
+Modell also had an older brother, John.

 Modell served as chairman for 3ality Digital, Inc., which provides 3D entertainment solutions from image captures through broadcast, in any viewing platform, for various consumers.
-His brother, John, also serves as part of the company's Board Of Directors.
+Mr. Modell is survived by his wife Michel and his six children.

 Modell died on January 13, 2017 at age 56, from lung cancer.